 The Boyce lab made a strong showing at the recent joint conference between the Alberta Chapter of The Wildlife Society and Canadian Section of The Wildlife Society Conference in Jasper last month.
 Seven grad students from the lab, as well as Dr. Mark Boyce, presented talks and posters on their various research projects.

 We would like to congratulate 3rd year PhD student Ian Gazeley for winning the prestigious Bill Wishart Award for his graduate research on big horn sheep disease ecology.
-Ian presented a talk at the conference and please see below to read his abstract.
+Ian presented a poster at the conference and please see below to read his abstract and view his poster.

 Abstract: Transmission of disease and pathogens from domesticated animals presents a substantial risk to native species.
 Populations of wild sheep are at high risk from the novel bacterium Mycoplasma ovipneumoniae (M.ovi) which occurs at high rates in domestic caprid herds (30-70% of operations).
 The mountains and foothills of southwest Alberta, Canada are home to significant populations of Rocky Mountain bighorn sheep (Ovis